Updated on August 20, 2019 | Parts of Speech

 Is a pronoun a noun?

-The question of whether pronouns are a sub-class of nouns or a word class of their own is one that is still being debated.
-Because the issue is not resolved, I will not give a definite answer to this question here, but will rather give the arguments that are used to support either side of the debate.
+It is debatable whether pronouns are a type of noun or a word class of their own.
+Because the issue is unresolved, I will not give a definite answer to this question here.
+Instead, I will provide the arguments used to support either side of the debate.

 Those who feel that pronouns are their own word class argue the following: